 Texas is a state of big ideas and bigger personalities.

-So, it should come as no surprise that Texas is a perfect breeding ground for entrepreneurs.
+So, it should be no surprise that Texas is a perfect breeding ground for entrepreneurs.

-According to the Business in Texas Small Business Handbook, small businesses account for over 98.6% of the businesses in Texas.
+According to the Business in Texas Small Business Handbook, small businesses account for over 98.6% of businesses.

 …Austin appears at No. 1 among the country’s 20 best cities for startups and entrepreneurs, ahead of key markets like Washington, D.C.
 (No. 2); Seattle (No. 3); Denver (No. 4); and San Francisco (No. 5).
 The Capital City is first in startup density and non-employer growth, third in tech job market expansion, and fourth in millennial population growth, according to the report.